Doll Domination: Re-release singles

 Following A. R. Rahman's win at the 2009 Academy Awards for Best Original Song and Best Original Score for "Jai Ho" and the soundtrack of Slumdog Millionaire, the English pop version entitled "Jai Ho!
 (You Are My Destiny)" was released the day after.
 Nicole Scherzinger was credited as a featured artist, creating tension within the group.
 The track peaked at number fifteen on the Billboard Hot 100, after charging eighty-five places to make the largest weekly leap from number 100.
 Internationally, it achieved greater success across Europe and Oceania, reaching the top of the charts in 17 countries including Australia, Finland and Ireland.
 The accompanying music video recreated the last scene from the movie Slumdog Millionaire.

-"Hush Hush; Hush Hush" was solicited to contemporary hit radio stations on May 26, 2009, as the final single of Doll Domination.
+"Hush Hush; Hush Hush", a remix of the original album's song "Hush Hush" was serviced to contemporary hit radio stations on May 26, 2009, as the final single of Doll Domination.
 The song peaked at number seventy-three and forty-one on the United States and Canada respectively.
 Internationally, the single reached number two in Turkey, ten in Australia, and the top twenty in most European countries.
 Additionally, the song went on to become the group's sixth consecutive number one on the Billboard Hot Dance Club Songs chart.